-- Configuring NetWare 2.15 and 3.1x describes how to configure the Network Interface Board for use with Versions 2.15 or 3.1x.
-Use PCONSOLE to set up the print server function. - Configuring NetWare 4.x in Bindery Emulation describes how to configure the Network Interface Board for use with Version 4.x Bindery Services.
+- Configuring NetWare 3.x describes how to configure the Network Interface Board for use with Version 3.x. - Use PCONSOLE to set up the print server function. - Configuring NetWare 4.x in Bindery Emulation describes how to configure the Network Interface Board for use with Version 4.x Bindery Services.
 Use PCONSOLE to set up the print server function. - Configuring NetWare Directory Services describes how to configure the Network Interface Board for use with Version 4.x Directory Services.
 Use NetWare Administrator or PCONSOLE to set up the print server function. - Network Interface Board Setup Parameters describes the parameters accessible via MAP or an IP Browser used to configure the Print Server for NetWare. - Using NetWare Utilities explains how to use standard Novell NetWare utilities to make changes to the configuration of the Print Server function. - NWSetup: NetWare and Print Server Configuration Program describes how to install the program and how to configure the Network Interface Board and NetWare file servers without using Novell NetWare utilities.

-4.1 Configuring NetWare 2.15 and 3.1
+4.1 Configuring NetWare 3.x